iShares Russell Top 200 Growth ETF

 IWY

-IWY is an exchange-traded fund that tracks U.
+IWY is an exchange-traded fund (ETF) that tracks an index of large US growth stocks across diverse industries.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily